samcarrington/code-style/app/_includes/html.md

 ## HTML

 HTML should be prepared using a template language.
-Jade is recommended for static files.
+[Pug][pug] is recommended for static files.

 ### Syntax